mongodb/snooty/README.md

 ```

 :warning: Note: This will promote the contents of your local public directory.
 Your instance in staging may break or be outdated if you haven't run `npm run build` before `make stage`.

-## Staging with Netlify

-When a commit is pushed, this automatically triggers a Netlify build on your branch.
-For every push, a deploy and deploy preview will be generated.

-By default, the master branch of `docs-landing` will be parsed with the parser version specified in the `Netlify.toml` and built using your branch as the frontend.
-If you'd like to build a different site or branch or build with a different parser version, this can be easily done by just updating the values in the Netlify.toml accordingly.
-Don't forget to update the `ORG_NAME` to `mongodb` or `10gen` depending on which org your repo belongs to!

 ## Releasing